Bikatr7/CS3300GroupProject/README.md

 ## Requirements
 Bullet points of requirements/basic overview of problem

+Problem Statement:
+A new hotel needs a booking and management system to keep track of bookings.
+Management needs a front end for customers to book a hotel room, and a database containing all booking information, including dates/customer information.
+It can block out dates that are unavailable and (potentially) handle changing/cancelling bookings.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE.md) file for details.